Privacy Policy

 Disclosure of Personal Information

-• service providers retained by us such as archival file storage or insurance providers;
+• service providers retained by us, such as archival file storage, insurance providers, business partners, web hosting partners, or IT service providers.

 How We Protect Your Personal Information

 We use various safeguards to protect your Personal Information against loss, theft, misuse, unauthorized access, unauthorized disclosure, copying, or alteration.
-These include: security of our physical premises; our professional obligations; contractual obligations to bind third-party service providers; security software and firewalls; internal document retention and disposal practices; and passwords that restrict access to our electronic files.
+These include: security of our physical premises, our professional and regulatory obligations, contractual obligations to bind third-party service providers, security software and firewalls, internal document retention and disposal practice, and passwords that restrict access to our electronic files.

 Retention

+We keep records of the client work and services provided by us (which may include Personal Information) in accordance with applicable regulatory requirements and professional standards.
 We will keep your Personal Information for as long as it remains necessary for the identified purpose or as required by law, which may extend beyond the termination of our relationship with you.
-We may retain certain data as necessary to prevent fraud or future abuse, or for legitimate business purposes, such as analysis of aggregated, non-personal information, or if otherwise required by law.
+We may retain certain data as necessary to prevent fraud or future abuse, for legitimate business purposes, or if otherwise required by law.
 All retained Personal Information will remain subject to the terms of this Privacy Policy.
+You have the right to ask us to remove your Personal Information from our databases, and we will do so to the best of our ability, but it may not be possible to completely delete all of your Personal Information due to technological and legal constraints (for example, when your Personal Information pertains to another client or third party).

 Accessing and Correcting Your Personal Information

-If you would like to request access to your Personal Information, challenge the accuracy and completeness of your Personal Information, or if you have any concerns regarding our privacy practices, please contact our Privacy Officer at privacyofficer@lwlaw.com or at:
+If you would like to request access to your Personal Information, challenge the accuracy and completeness of your Personal Information, or if you have any concerns regarding our privacy practices, please contact our Privacy Officer at: privacyofficer@lwlaw.com

 LaBarge Weinstein LLP